obfusk/m/README.md

 m - minimalistic media manager

-m keeps track of which files you've played (or are still playing) and thus allows you to easily continue playing the next file (using vlc).
+m keeps track of which files you've played (or are still playing) and thus allows you to easily continue playing the next file (using vlc or mpv).

 * Supports importing existing playing/watched data from Kodi.
 * Stores its data in JSON files (one per directory) in `~/.obfusk-m`;
   you can put this directory in git if you want a changelog :)

-NB: extracting the timestamp from the vlc config is a little hacky :(
+NB: extracting the timestamp from the vlc config and mpv output is a little hacky :(

 NB: m uses `$PWD` to make sure it sees the current path the same as the shell it is run from (i.e. it does not resolve the path by